Pacte Progressista

-The Pacte Progressista (Progressive Pact, Pacte), officially the Pacte Progressista d'Eivissa (Progressive Pact of Ibiza), was an electoral alliance formed in Ibiza by the Socialist Party of the Balearic Islands, United Left of Ibiza, The Greens of Ibiza, Entesa Nacionalista i Ecologista (Nationalist and Ecologist Agreement of Ibiza) and Republican Left of Catalonia to contest the 1999 and 2003 regional elections.
-Previously, it had contested the 1996 Senate election in both Ibiza and Formentera as Eivissa i Formentera al Senat (Ibiza and Formentera in the Senate), and it would also contest the 2000 Senate election as the Pacte per Eivissa i Formentera (Pact for Ibiza and Formentera).
+The Pacte Progressista (Progressive Pact, Pacte), officially the Pacte Progressista d'Eivissa (Progressive Pact of Ibiza), is an electoral alliance formed in Ibiza by the Socialist Party of the Balearic Islands, United Left of Ibiza, The Greens of Ibiza, Entesa Nacionalista i Ecologista (Nationalist and Ecologist Agreement of Ibiza) and Republican Left of Catalonia to contest the 1999 and 2003 regional elections.
+Previously, it had contested the 1996 Senate election in the Ibiza–Formentera constituency as Eivissa i Formentera al Senat (Ibiza and Formentera in the Senate), and it would also contest the 2000 Senate election as the Pacte per Eivissa i Formentera (Pact for Ibiza and Formentera).

+The alliance would be reestablished as "Eivissa i Formentera al Senat" ahead of the 2023 Spanish general election with PSOE, Sumar, EU and Ara Eivissa as its components.

 Background

 Ahead of the 1996 general election, Ibiza and Formentera only elected one senator to the Spanish Cortes.
 The disunity of the nationalist and left-of-centre forces always meant that the senator was won by right-of-centre parties.
 As a result, the Pact was meant as a unitary candidacy of all left parties, obtaining a great electoral success by winning the senator from the People's Party.